 4. Do I know or can I find anyone who has gone through this major?

 Talking to others who have gone through anything in life that you may go through yourself can be a tremendous help.
 This applies to higher education as well.

 If you have siblings, friends, former classmates, or anyone on your Facebook friends list who has already completed a similar academic program, don’t hesitate to contact them to find out what it was like.
 It’s even better if you can find individuals who have attended the specific school and declared the same major you plan on pursuing.
 Firsthand accounts of these experiences can be incredibly beneficial to help you know if your avenue of choice would be best for you.

 5. What is the career outlook for this major after graduation?

-While identifying a decent school, major, and specific program are all important steps, perhaps the biggest factor is what the job market looks like now – and how it’s projected to look in the future – if you select a particular major and degree program.
+While identifying a decent school, major, and specific program are all important steps, perhaps the biggest factor in determining your career path is what the job market looks like now – and how it’s projected to look in the future – if you select a particular major and degree program.